 Water Main Replacement on Ramsdell

 Water main improvements are planned along Ramsdell from Contra Costa to Forest Park Drive.
-This project has been designed.
-The project will be bid the first of next year so that better bids should be received and construction will be early spring of next year.
+This project is out to bid, with the bid opening scheduled for January 30, 2018.
+Construction should take place hopefully beginning in early March.
 This project is being funded with the City’s water capital improvement funds.

 Alameda Lift Station